MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-B-Preparation-Hazardous-Materials-Transportation/section-173.27.md

 (3) The tables are as follows:

-Table 1 to Paragraph (f) - Maximum Net Capacity of Inner Packaging for Transportation on Passenger-Carrying Aircraft
+Table 1 to Paragraph (f)—Maximum Net Capacity of Inner Packaging for Transportation on Passenger-Carrying Aircraft

 |     Maximum net quantity per package from Column 9a  <br/>of the § 172.101 table      |Maximum authorized net capacity of each inner packaging|                           |
 |---------------------------------------------------------------------------------------|-------------------------------------------------------|---------------------------|